-The challenge for Florida's teacher preparation programs is not simply to prepare more teachers, but to prepare the teachers that are needed, i.e., teachers prepared to teach in subject areas and specialties that schools need most, teachers who are prepared and willing to teach in particular geographic areas and in low performing schools and teachers with diverse backgrounds.
+The challenge for Florida's teacher preparation programs is not simply to prepare more teachers, but to prepare the teachers that are needed, i.e., teachers prepared to teach in subject areas and specialties that schools need most, teachers who are prepared and willing to teach in particular geographic areas and in low performing schools and teachers with diverse backgrounds who are trained to meet the educational needs of the state's growing minority populations.
 More specifically, Florida schools now need teachers who are prepared to teach new State and national standards, make appropriate use of instructional technology and encourage independent and critical thinking.
 While there is no one model for the preparation of teachers, there is now the expectation that teacher education programs should be driven by high standards and by the demonstration of specific teacher competencies.

-• Professional development programs for current teachers should include training on effective teaching strategies for current national and state education initiatives, like reading acquisition.
+Professional development programs for current teachers should include training on effective teaching strategies for current national and state education initiatives, like reading acquisition.